zebrunner/carina/docs/automation/api.md

 ```
 Another option is to specify the placeholder in the request template and then pass some generated value directly from the test method.

-Another way of wildcards' usage is response validation.
+Wildcards are also useful for response validation.
 In some cases, you may need to skip some values or validate by regex:
 ```
 {
     "id": "skip",                                    // Will skip actual value validation and just verify id key presence